Lillvis, Kristen. Posthuman Blackness and the Black Female Imagination. U of Georgia P, 2017. (Republished in paperback, 2019)

 Schöberlein, Stefan, and Kristen Lillvis.
 “Movable: Narratives of Recovery and Place.”
 The Southern Quarterly (special issue, "The Digital South"), forthcoming.

 Lillvis, Kristen, and Ivy Scoville. “‘Chicken Noodle Soup’ and Some Theory on the Side.”
-Critical Pedagogy: Teaching for Racial Inclusion in the Digital Age, edited by Susan Flynn and Melanie Marotta, forthcoming.
+Critical Pedagogy, Race, and Media: Diversity and Inclusion in Higher Education Teaching, edited by Susan Flynn and Melanie A. Marotta, Routledge, 2021, pp. 225-37.

 Rollins, Anna, Kristen Lillvis, Shoshannah Diehl, and Cynthia McComas.
 “Improving Students’ Comprehension of STEM Writing Conventions.”
 WLN: A Journal of Writing Center Scholarship, vol. 45, no. 1-2, Sept./Oct.
 2020, pp. 10-17.